Excel FV Formula (Table of Contents)

 The Result will be as shown below.

-Now we can directly use these parameters in our excel FV Formula.
+Now we can directly use these parameters in our Excel FV Formula.
 First, go to the cell where we need the output.
-Then go to the insert function option located beside the formula bar, as shown below.
+Then go to the insert function option beside the formula bar, as shown below.

 Now for the selected cell for output E2, we will get an argument box for FV Function.
-Now from there, select the Rate, Nper, and Pmt as calculated above.
+From there, select the Rate, Nper, and Pmt calculated above.

-As we know, for the function argument of the FV Formula, we have selected all the necessary cells.
+We have selected all the necessary cells for the function argument of the FV Formula.
 At the bottom left of the argument box, we will get the result of the applied function.
-Here we are getting the result is negative, which means the invested amount granted from the bank.
+Here we are getting the result negative, which means the invested amount granted from the bank.

-If we need to use this data in another form, then we can apply a negative sign ‘ – ‘ in the Pmt argument box to get a positive result.
-And once we apply the negative signs, we will see the formula result is positive in the bottom left of the argument box.
+If we need to use this data in another form, we can apply a negative sign’ -‘ in the Pmt argument box to get a positive result.
+And once we apply the negative signs, we will see the positive formula result in the bottom left of the argument box.
 Once done, click on Ok.

-Once we click on Ok, we will get the result in the selected cell, as shown below.
+Once we click Ok, we will get the result in the selected cell, as shown below.

 Excel FV Formula – Example #2

-Below is another example for which we need to calculate the Future Value or compounded amount of a Loan.
+Below is another example for which we need to calculate the Future Value or compounded Loan amount.

-Here we will directly use the data and crunch it in the formula itself, as shown below.
+Here we will directly use the data and crunch it in the formula, as shown below.
 We have divided the Rate by the total number of months of the loan period.
-And Nper will be the multiplication of 12 and 30 as a compounded period.
-And we have considered the compounding period amount as Rs 23000/- which is our PV.
+And Nper will multiply 12 and 30 as a compounded period.
+And we have considered the compounding period amount as Rs 23000/-, which is our PV.

 Pros

-- It is quite useful in most of financial calculation.
+- It is quite useful in most financial calculations.

 - Because of ease of use, anyone can calculate their return on investment.